-We note that regardless of the aforementioned (see §3), seemingly important role of asymptomaticity for the spread of the disease, the performance of the means of detection, such as the rapid antigen tests (Ag-RDTs), for the case of asymptomatic infectious individuals still remains ambiguous [8, 22, 24, 27].
+We note that regardless of the seemingly important role of asymptomaticity (see Appendix A) for the spread of the disease, the performance of the means of detection, such as the rapid antigen tests (Ag-RDTs), for the case of asymptomatic infectious individuals still remains ambiguous (Centers for Disease Control and Prevention, 2020, Pollock and Lancaster, 2020, SAGE 56th meeting on COVID-19, 2020, Soni et al., 2023).
 In the light of the above we prefer not to incorporate such means to our general strategy, hence we exclude γ_A from (β_0, γ_0).
-Moreover we note that (3) holds.
+Moreover, we note that (3) holds.